miniesda/miniesda/README.md

 Studied Design and Development of Videogames as Bachellors Degree and Graphics Informatic, Virtual Reality and Games as Masters Degree.

+## Job status:
+Currently working in Jderobot as a developer, but open to new job offers.

+## Projects:
+Working with AR as the Masters final Project to enhance the experience in the subway, and also working on improving the portfolio using THREE.js 3D objects.

 ## Socials:
 Instagram: [@davo.rgz](https://www.instagram.com/davo.rgz/)